NicholasDaviesNZ/raspi_multispectral_camera/README.md

 If you need to edit it will be sudo nano /etc/...

+If you are using the upward facing cameras as well, you can use the same steps as above for them too, just with --- check the ip addresses in the code ---

-Now we are ready to boot, plug the pi zeros into the central/otg micro port, and into the usb3 ports on the pi 4 and plug it in. go have a coffee, all of them need to do a bunch or initalisation and it take 5 min or so so if its not working give it a while to finish installing the os's.
+Now we are ready to boot, plug the pi zeros into the central/otg micro port, and into the usb3 ports on the pi 4 and plug it in.
+Go have a coffee, all of them need to do a bunch or initalisation and it take 5 min or so so if its not working give it a while to finish installing the os's.
 Check your router for the verious ip addresses, they should show as pi4b pizero1 etc. get the ip address for at least the 4b.
 I have had trouble with this and have had to connect it via ethernet to the router, then using sudo raspi-config get the wifi connected, not strictly needed but if the imager doesnt get it working this is another option.
 Note depending on your routers dhcp time out settings this may be different tomorrow so if you cant log in go check it it has changed, you can set to to a static ip in the router if you want, but i wont go into that here.

 Once you have the ip address from the router, ssh into the 4b - ssh pi@192.168.xxx.xxx whatever the ip is that you found from the router - note if your router is on a 10.0.1.x there may be a conflict, if there is either change your router to a 192.168 configuration or change this from being 10.xxx to being 192.168.xxx . if you have trouble with ssh add verbose flag, ssh -vvv pi@...